-This is where you can find the different leads that are tagged automatically by the lead source.
+This is where you can find the different leads tagged automatically by the lead source.

-You can also get to this section by clicking on the different lead type boxes below so it is a bit redundant.
+You can also get to this section by clicking on the different lead-type boxes below, which is a bit redundant.

 It will look like this (mine is empty because I didn’t buy a territory):